checksum tricks and tips

 If you have some unusual task to accomplish, the one-shot options dialog enables you to manipulate the most common switches with simple checkbox controls.
 You can see the current switches in a readout, updating dynamically as you check and uncheck each option.
 But this output is also an input, where you can manipulate the switches directly, if you wish.
 If that is the case, you will probably find the following reference useful.

-You may also find this section useful if you are constructing a full checksum command-line for some reason, maybe a Batch Runner command or batch script, or custom front-end for checksum, or altering your explorer context menu, or creating a scheduled task, or something else.
+You may also find this section useful if you are constructing a full checksum command-line for some reason, maybe a Batch Runner command or batch script, or custom front-end for checksum, or altering your explorer context menu, or creating a scheduled task, or some Übertask for your Run command (Win+R) or something else.
 In each case, switches are placed before the file/folder path, for example; the full command-line to verify a checksum file might look like this..

 C:\Program Files\corz\checksum\checksum.exe v C:\path\to\file.hash